niso-standards/cpld/README.md

 * The `RetrievalTest` retrieves a property value from an instantiated CPLD Document object (from the `input_file` file) and compares it to the value stored in the file indicated by the `output_file` attribute.
 The Python library implements this using a standard *getter* method on the CPLD Document class.
 * The `ComparisonTest` instantiates a CPLD Document from the `input_file` file, and compares the literal serialization of (part of) that document to the information stored in the `html_output_file`, `jsonld_output_file` or `nquads_output_file` files.
 It can be used to test roundtripping, or check that all intended RDF triples are properly loaded from the JSON-LD.
 * The `NegativeTest` attempts to instantiate a CPLD Document from the `input_file` file, and expects a specific exception to be raised by the implementation.
 The test fails if no exception is raised, or if an exception of a different type is raised.
 The exceptions are currently only documented in the [exceptions.py](src/cpld/exceptions.py) file.
-* The `TriplessTest` retrieves objects of the triples with the given subject and predicate, and compares them with the given objects.
+* The `TriplesTest` retrieves objects of the triples with the given subject and predicate, and compares them with the given objects.

 ### Test Documentation